-The Ultrasonic Processor is available with three probes.
-A 2mm (5/64") microtip, a 3mm (1/8") microtip, and a 6mm (1/4") microtip.
+The Ultrasonic Processor is available with four probes.
+A 2mm (5/64") microtip, a 3mm (1/8") microtip, a 6mm (1/4") microtip, and a 9.5mm (3/8") microtip.
 All probes are fabricated from titanium and are autoclavable.
-The standard 3mm microtip can process between 250 microliters and 10 milliliters.
+The standard 3mm microtip can process between 200 microliters and 10 milliliters.
 The 2mm microtip is optional and can process between 100 microliters and 5 milliliters.
 The 6mm microtip is optional and can process between 10 milliliters and 25 milliliters.
+The 9.5mm microtip is optional and can process between 25 milliliters and 50 milliliters.